1) What is the Power of PATH: Building Resilience for Mental Health and Suicide Awareness Curriculum™ and what is its main focus?

-The PATH Curriculum focuses on Tasha’s special acronym of PATH: PURPOSE, ATTITUDE, TEAM and HOPE.
+The curriculum focuses on Tasha’s special acronym of PATH: PURPOSE, ATTITUDE, TEAM and HOPE.
 The lessons have been developed for ease in teacher and student comprehension, cohesive progression in scope and sequence, and simplicity for teacher delivery.
-The PATH Curriculum complements Tasha’s large group keynote presentation, yet thanks to Impact Video #1, (a core piece of Lesson 1), the curriculum may be implemented at your school without a personal visit from Tasha.
+The curriculum complements Tasha’s large group keynote presentation, yet thanks to Impact Video #1, (a core piece of Lesson 1), the curriculum may be implemented at your school without a personal visit from Tasha.

-The PATH Curriculum was developed by Tasha along with a team of professionals, including a 35-year veteran public school teacher and a mental health counseling professional (CMHC).
-Tasha also employed a publishing team (editor, graphic designer, videographer) to focus on the format and delivery of colorful, engaging content, including graphic organizers, video content, PowerPoint slides, all with a clear, concise outline for instructor ease.
+The curriculum was developed by Tasha along with a team of professionals, including a 35-year veteran public school teacher and a mental health counseling professional (CMHC).
+Tasha also employed a publishing team (editor, graphic designer, videographer) to focus on the format and delivery of colorful, engaging content, including graphic organizers, video content, PowerPoint / Google slides, all with a clear, concise outline for instructor ease.
 Tasha’s mission for a credible, understandable, and impactful curriculum has been over two years in the making.
-Piloted in a variety of schools, the PATH Curriculum has responded directly to school feedback, and it is now available to schools everywhere, at a price that ensures its affordability for all.
+Piloted in a variety of schools, the curriculum has responded directly to school feedback, and it is now available to schools everywhere, at a price that ensures its affordability for all.

 3) Expanding on mental and emotional health sounds like a huge budget undertaking?
 How can my school afford this?

-The PATH Curriculum is priced to be affordable to every school: a $799 one-time fee for the PATH Curriculum includes middle AND high school lessons at one price.
+The curriculum is priced to be affordable to every school: a $799 one-time fee for the curriculum includes middle AND high school lessons at one price.
 However, if your district cannot afford this, consider these options for payment:

 - Ask your school Parent Club to fund this